 3. Justice and Truth

-The Doctrine of the Trinity: Unity and Subsistence
+The Doctrine of the Trinity: Essence and Personhood

-The most distinct element of the Nature of God is the Trinity.
-Biblical scholarship defines this as God existing eternally as one essence (ousia) in three distinct persons (hypostases): the Father, the Son, and the Holy Spirit.
+The most distinctive feature of the Nature of God is the Trinity—the belief that God exists eternally as one essence (ousia) in three distinct persons (hypostases): the Father, the Son, and the Holy Spirit.

 2. The Distinction of Persons